justinjstark/Delivered/README.md

 This will limit the number of all concurrent deliveries using `FtpDeliveryService` to three, but will limit concurrent deliveries per host to one.
 This is useful if you don't want to overly tax a receiving server.

 The second `MaximumConcurrentDeliveries` in the previous example takes a grouping function with an `IEndpoint` parameter and an `object` return.
 All endpoints are grouped according to the grouping function and `.Equals`.
-Concurrency limitation is applied to each group.
-This allows for more complex concurrency limitation such as:
+Throttling is applied to each group which allows for a more complex appilcation such as:

 ```C#
 MaximumConcurrentDeliveries(e => new { e.Host, e.Port }, 1);